Walther P99: History

-Product evolution
+Walther announced the discontinuation of the P99 in early 2023.

+Evolution

 The Walther P99 was modified several times throughout its production history, as were the magazines.

-When the P99 was introduced the magazine capacities were 16 rounds for 9×19mm Parabellum and 12 rounds for .40 S&W. Magazines had witness holes on both sides.
+When the P99 was introduced the magazine capacities were 16 rounds for 9×19mm Parabellum and 12 rounds for .40 S&W.

+Magazines had witness holes on both sides.
 Later the magazine capacities were reduced to 15 rounds for 9×19mm Parabellum and 11 rounds for .40 S&W while witness holes were introduced at the rear of the magazine to view the loading condition.

 Second generation models

-Walther presented a redesigned second generation P99 in 2004, incorporating a modified trigger guard that eliminated the "ski hump", which is clearly visible in the accompanying first generation images.
-This was done to address user comfort concerns regarding the previous style.
+Walther presented a redesigned second generation P99 in 2004, incorporating a modified trigger guard that eliminated the "ski hump", which is clearly visible in the accompanying first generation images, to address user comfort concerns regarding the previous style.

 The first generation P99 pistols had a slide release at the left side of the frame while second generation guns may have optional ambidextrous slide stop release levers.

 Walther also took the opportunity to redesign the slide so the user could grip it more easily, and notably, change the proprietary accessory rail to a Weaver type.

 Some models built in 2005 and all later models received one more design change, an elongated magazine release.

+P99Q police variant

+The P99Q is a designated police pistol, which has been certified according to the Technical Specifications (TR) of the German Police (Technische Richtlinie Pistolen im Kaliber 9mm x 19, Revision January 2008).

+The P99Q is exclusively manufactured for German and foreign police departments and is not available on the civilian market.

+The P99Q has a partially pre-loaded internal striker trigger mechanism that conforms to the Technical Specifications (TR) of the German Police.
+When the trigger is pulled, the striker is fully cocked and released, firing the pistol.

+Trigger travel is approximately 13 mm with a trigger reset of 6 mm and a trigger pull of approximately 32 N. The trigger pull is consistent in length and force from the first shot to the last.

+The Technical Specifications (TR 2008) of the German Police also demand an accuracy of fire for a 10-shot group with German Police certified 9×19mm Parabellum ammunition at 25 m (R100) of ≤ 16 cm.

+This equals an accuracy of fire of ≤ 22 minute of angle (MOA) or ≤ 6.4 mrad.

+The grip frame has an integrated mounting MIL-STD-1913 (Picatinny) rail for attaching tactical lights and laser sighting devices.

+Production

+All 9mm P99s have always been completely German made.
+Some P99 .40 components are manufactured under license by S&W.

+The barrel, slide and frame of all 100% German-manufactured P99s bear an "Eagle over N" proof mark of the German Proof House at Ulm.

+The mark indicates the pistol was test-fired with a Proof Load; the "N" stands for nitrocellulose.

-Design details
+Design

 The Walther P99 is a short recoil-operated locked breech semi-automatic pistol that uses a modified Browning cam-lock system adapted from the Hi-Power pistol.
-The P99 has a glassfiber-reinforced polymer frame and steel slide assembly.
-It can be broken down into its main parts or field stripped with a take down catch without the help of tools.